jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 <div align=center><img src="imgs/3_20.png" alt="drawing" width="400"/></div>

-* Do the similiar operations as the perious labs.
+* Do similar operations as the previous labs.
 Add `ZYNQ`, `AXI UARTLITE`, set the port.
-After these operations, you will find that there are some port of `wave_gen_v1_0` left.
+After these operations, you will find that there are some ports like `wave_gen_v1_0` left.

-* Now, we can add `system ila` and debug these port.
+* Now, we can add `system ila` and debug these ports.
 This operation has no means, just don't want to leave them hanging.
+Because `spi_clk_pin` is an ODDR output, we can't connect it to the ILA, so we right-click this port and select make external.

 <div align=center><img src="imgs/3_15.png" alt="drawing" width="400"/></div>

 <div align=center><img src="imgs/3_16.png" alt="drawing" width="1000"/></div>

-* The system diagram will show like the following.
+* The system diagram will show the following.

 <div align=center><img src="imgs/3_17.png" alt="drawing" width="1000"/></div>

 #### Run the synthesis and Implementation

-* Right click the `design_1` and select `create HDL Wrapper`.
+* Right-click the `design_1` and select `create HDL Wrapper`.

 * Run Synthesis

 #### Generate the bitstream

-Please follow the instructions in Lab2.
+Please follow the instructions in Lab 2.
+Here may exist some errors about constraints when generating bitstream, we can open Layout > I/O Planning to fix the errors.